Dislodged—Cleverly Retrofitted Housing Project

-This latest chapter in a growing list of cleverly retrofitted and financially-accessible housing projects had gold in its bones even before the dream team turned up.
+This cleverly retrofitted and financially-accessible housing project had gold in its bones even before the dream team turned up.

 Proudly overlooking Royal Park in the inner-Melbourne suburb of Brunswick, Park Street by Milieu breathes new life into the humble Oxley Lodge.
 The development rejuvenates the old motel as one of Milieu’s first build-to-rent ventures.
 It is an undertaking that is part of an important series of developments emboldening the movement to modernise ageing medium density buildings across Australia.
 This shift highlights the importance of these buildings in finding solutions to remedy both the growing housing shortage and high carbon footprint of new developments.